Limnoria/Limnoria-doc/develop/events.rst

 override them if you need, but make sure you call the parent's one unless you actually don't want to do it.

+In case multiple plugins implement the same special methods, the order they are called depends on the ``callAfter`` and ``callBefore`` (lists of plugin names) attributes of the plugins, if they are set.

 Commands and numerics
 =====================